Personal Note from Chuck Pisciotta

 2009 NATIONAL CHILD ADVOCACY AWARD OF THE YEAR

 As a marketing professional, my role on non-profit boards was predominantly head of fundraising programs to retain existing and find new donors.

-I was the HANDY board for 5 years, which currently serves 50,000 children in Ft.
+I was a board member of HANDY, which currently serves 50,000 children in Ft.
 Lauderdale and stands for "Helping Abused, Neglected, Disadvantaged Youth."
-At that time, I was a member of the Grande Oaks Golf Club and had the HANDY bus regularly bring kids out to learn how to play golf.
-They really loved coming to Grande Oaks because it is the golf club where they filmed the well-known movie, Caddyshack.
+At that time, I had the HANDY bus regularly bring kids out to learn how to play golf at Grande Oaks, the golf club where they filmed the movie, Caddyshack.

 I was a board member for LIFE Concepts, which stood for Living in a Family Environment.
 In Orlando, we built and managed group homes.
-The project that I enjoyed most was fundraising to build a large craft center, so that each day buses could bring the physically challenged children in to learn and have fun.
+The project that I enjoyed most was fundraising for a large craft center that was built so that each day buses could bring the physically challenged children in to learn and have fun.

 Another aspect of my work was training Executive Directors of non-profit organizations at the national NSFRE events.
 I created programs on how to create fundraising programs.
 NSFRE was the National Society of Fundraising Executives, now the Association of Fundraising Professionals, AFP.

 For a list of all the non-profit organizations that I have been involved with, please see my Linkedin.